zapier/zapier-platform/packages/cli/docs/cli.md

 * `--isPopulatingDedupe` | Set bundle.meta.isPopulatingDedupe to true.
 Only makes sense for a polling trigger.
 When true in production, the results of this poll will be used initialize the deduplication list rather than trigger a Zap.
 This happens when a user enables a Zap.
 * `--limit` | Set bundle.meta.limit.
 Only makes sense for a trigger.
 When used in production, this indicates the number of items you should fetch. -1 means no limit.
 Defaults to `-1`.
 * `-p, --page` | Set bundle.meta.page.
 Only makes sense for a trigger.
 When used in production, this indicates which page of items you should fetch.
 First page is 0.
 * `-z, --timezone` | Set the default timezone for datetime fields.
 If not set, defaults to America/Chicago, which matches Zapier production behavior.
-Defaults to `America/Chicago`.
+Find the list timezone names at https://en.wikipedia.org/wiki/List_of_tz_database_time_zones  Defaults to `America/Chicago`.
 * `-d, --debug` | Show extra debugging output.

 **Examples**